Punya-Swaroop-Sirgiri/Generative-Dog-Images/README.md

   - `training` : To train the models
   - `main.py` : Main
   - `paths.py` : Paths to the data, to be adapted
-  - `conditional-progan-30-public.ipynb` : Solution notebook, also available at https://www.kaggle.com/theoviel/conditional-progan-30-public
+  - `conditional-progan-30-public.ipynb` : Solution notebook
 - `output` : Generated images and model weights
 - `input` : Input data is expected here

-If you wish to reproduce the results, the easiest way is to fork [the Kaggle kernel](https://www.kaggle.com/theoviel/conditional-progan-30-public)
+If you wish to reproduce the results, the easiest way is to fork [the Kaggle kernel]

 ## Data